I get asked quite often for this – “Can we have a qualification with our training course?”

 Don’t go there!
 It’s on the way out, it’s boring, it’s not even helpful, and some organisations actively dislike it.
 There is a school of thought that Prince people just introduce bureaucracy and gum up the works of your projects.
 If you are being asked to be Prince qualification, either by a potential client or potential employer, tell them you have got PMP which is better, and that you have run lots of successful projects, would they like to have a look at some of those?
 This is likely to do the trick, because usually people who want Prince just want “something to do with project management” and they don’t really know what they are looking for.
 If they did, they wouldn’t be asking for Prince!

-– the Association of Project Managers.
+– the Project Management Institute.
 These are the ultimate awarding body, the real deal, and the best project management qualification is PMP (Project Management Professional).
-Internationally recognised, (in the US the APM are the PMI, the Project Management Institute, but the qualification is still PMP) this is the one to have.
+Internationally recognised, (in the UK the equivalent is APM also based on PMBoK – the project management body of knowledge – but their qualifications are not as well recognised, PMQ etc – so the best qualification even in the UK is still PMP).
 Can you get it from my course?
 Well, sort of!

 To get PMP you need to do three things.

-a) join the APM, which costs a little bit of money.
+a) join PMI, which costs a little bit of money.

 And c) – pass an EXAM!